michaell4438/bs/README.md

 Currently, there is only one template, however there will be more being added, and you can contribute your own.
 You can add bs.py to your path to use anywhere.

+## Installation:

+There are a few options for installation:
+ 1. Install the source code manually
+ 2. (Install the .deb file found under the `Releases` section)[https://github.com/michaell4438/bs/releases]

+If you want to build the dev manually, just execute the `build-deb` script.
+A pip release is on the way.

 ## Making Templates

 To make templates, there is a syntax that they must follow: